-Drop-In Play Spaces for Kids in NYC That Cost $12 or Less
+Budget-Friendly Play Spaces for NYC Kids That Charge $13 or Less

-Read on for open play sessions that won’t break the bank in nearly all five boroughs, and find more indoor fun spots in our local NYC guide, or at-home boredom buster games and crafts for those days when you really want to pinch a penny.
+Read on for open-play sessions in Manhattan, Brooklyn, Queens, and Staten Island that won’t break the bank, and find more indoor fun spots in our local NYC guide, or explore at-home boredom buster games and crafts for those days when you really want to pinch a penny.

 ACT Indoor Playstation — Morningside Heights